meeb/phonobyte/README.md

 # API

 There are only two main methods to use in this library.
-All errors will raise a `phonobyte.PhonoByteError` or exception.
+All errors will raise a `phonobyte.PhonoByteError` exception.
 The main methods are listed below with their defaults:

 `phonobyte.encode(data, return_string=True)`